rinigus/osmscout-server/README.api.md

 ## D-Bus API

-D-Bus API is provided via service `org.osm.scout.server1`.
+D-Bus API is provided via service `io.github.rinigus.OSMScoutServer`.
 At present, its used to provide map matching service for just in time navigation information.
 In future, D-Bus API can be extended on request.

 ### Root

-At path `/org/osm/scout/server1`, interface `org.osm.scout.server1`,
+At path `/io/github/rinigus/OSMScoutServer`, interface `io.github.rinigus.OSMScoutServer`,
 currently the following is supported:

 **`Url`** string property with the URL base that can be used to